 Marchesi di Grésy

 Marchesi di Grésy makes some of the finest wine from one of Italy’s finest appellations, Barbaresco.
 In fact, they have one of the appellation’s signature vineyards all to themselves.
 Martinenga is a true monopole, and the estate makes the most of it, bottling four different Nebbiolo wines from the plot.
-At the top end are Gaiun and Camp Gros, two separate plots within the amphitheatre-shaped vineyard.
+At the top end are Gaiun and Camp Gros, two separate plots within the amphitheater-shaped vineyard.
 Camp Gros is slightly gentler due to its less extreme sun exposure, and it is a wine that will revisit your senses a day after you’ve enjoyed it (the nose is that memorable).
 There is also a Barbaresco blended from multiple plots within Martinenga, and even the Langhe Nebbiolo gets its fruit from this cru.

 The winery’s Barbera d’Asti is quite good (although not one of the area’s best).
 They also “max out” Dolcetto’s potential with a supremely graceful Dolcetto d’Alba that is defined by lucid plum-like tones and glossy texture.
 It’s a very nice wine.
 Additionally, their white wines are supremely elegant.
 Reach for Marchesi di Grésy’s Langhe Sauvignon if you want to see Piedmont compete with Friuli Venezia-Giulia for top honors among international-variety whites.